ddu-rodwolf/SIOS-InfraNOR-Ocean-Color/README.md

+## ⚠️ Disclaimer

+This script is intended for **demonstration and exploratory purposes** only.
+It uses CHL-a as a biomass proxy with a constant Mixed Layer Depth (MLD).
+No validation is performed against in situ measurements.

+Do **not** use this output for operational decision-making or scientific publication without proper review.

 # Estimating Phytoplankton Biomass from OceanColor CHL-a (Svalbard Region)

 This Python script visualizes and estimates phytoplankton biomass using **Chlorophyll-a (CHL-a)** data from the [SIOS InfraNOR OceanColor Arctic 1km product](https://thredds.nersc.no/thredds/catalog/sios_infranor_oceancolor/arctic_1km_oceancolor/catalog.html).